Read Smith’s UPDATED plans as of November 23, 2020,

 Historic Deerfield Summer Fellowship Program

 Historic Deerfield Inc. invites college juniors and seniors to apply for its nine-week, tuition-free Summer Fellowship Program in History and Material Culture.
 Located in the scenic Connecticut River Valley of western Massachusetts, Historic Deerfield is the perfect place to explore New England and regional history, material culture and museum studies.
-The 2020 program will begin on June 8 and end on August 10, 2020.
 Find more information on the Historic Deerfield website.

 Archaeology is a method for learning about the human past through the study of artifacts and other material remains.
 The interdepartmental minor in archaeology is a complement to any one of several departmental majors.
 Archaeological methods and evidence can be used to illuminate various disciplines and will aid the student in the analysis of information and data provided by field research.